madebyisaacr/apphud.js/README.md

 ### Example JavaScript

-Here’s an example of updating variables dynamically when the product is changed:
+Here's an example of updating variables dynamically when the product is changed:

 ```javascript
 // Update variables after selecting a product